What Are Contractual Obligations, Their Types, and Examples

 - Termination – The conditions under which either party can terminate the contract.

-Now that we’ve established the importance of contractual obligations, let’s look at the risks associated with poorly managed obligations and failing to fulfill your agreement.
+Failure to fulfill contractual obligations has a ripple effect that can seriously damage operations, credibility, and profitability.
+Let’s look at the risks associated with poorly managed obligations and failing to fulfill your agreement.
 These can include:

 - Financial losses – This includes a disruption in production and can impact your bottom line.